 Dryseal is a versatile, flexible system which can be used with ease on projects in 'cold' or 'warm' roof configurations from a Leisure Centre through to a domestic extension.
 It is proven to deliver 20 year guaranteed BBA certified dependability, with an expected life in excess of 30 years.
 The system is supplied as a package of pre-cured parts that are factory-manufactured under BS EN ISO 9001 and 14001 quality and environmental standards and are installed by a trained and approved contractor from Nationwide Fibreglass.

-Dryseal can be easily used in a re-roof.
-The existing roof deck can be used, as long as it is in good condition, and with the addition of insulation to form a 'warm' roof, the cost benefits become rapidly obvious.
-1. Reduces land-fill costs if the existing roof covering is overlaid.
+Dryseal can be easily used in a re-roofing scenario.
+The existing roof deck can be used, as long as it is in good condition, and with the addition of insulation to form a 'warm' roof.
+The cost benefits become rapidly obvious: 1.
+Reduces land-fill costs if the existing roof covering is overlaid.
 2. Reduces labour costs.
 3. Reduces risk during installation due to shorter 'open' times.
 4. Reduces long-term risk as Dryseal is guaranteed against leaks for 20 years.
 5. Lower embodied CO2 than any comparable roofing system.

 Dryseal's ease of detailing, robust resistance to damage, extensive colour choice and aesthetics have led to repeated use by major clients across the UK and Ireland.
 Dryseal has been successfully installed for over 20 years and continues to be the first choice for many specifiers.